History of Chaotic Trading Card Game: Current Chaotic game

 Soon, 4kids Entertainment signed a contract with Apex Marketing, the creators of Chaotic: Now Or Never! and Grolls & Gorks, and brought Chaotic to the US.
 In order to keep the popularity up, they changed the names of some of the creature, location, weapon, and spell cards, as well as the card design, appearance, and card types.
 Weapon cards are now known as battle gear, and spell cards are now known as mugic.

 The story line was also changed for both the game and the TV series.
 For example, in the original story, Tom and Kazdan were enemies, not friends, and the Cothica was originally known as the Dracco Kamen (meaning "Dracco Stone") and later as the Chaos Rock.

 At some point, ChaoticUSA.com was turned into a redirect page for chaoticgame.com and all of the content on the old website was deleted.

 Hiatus

 After a website update in August 2010, the website stopped updating and the card next set in production was indefinitely delayed.
-The website still remains however, and while no official announcements have been made, some dedicated fans discovered TCDigital and 4kids had engaged in a series of lawsuits over the Chaotic property.

-In spite of this Hiatus, Chaotic still celebrated its 5th anniversary on October 23, 2012, with a staff battle event, and a slight visual change was made to the main website.
+The website still remains however.
+In spite of this Hiatus, Chaotic still celebrated its fifth anniversary on October 23, 2012, with a staff battle event, and a slight visual change was made to the main website.
 However, for whatever reason, the announcement on the forums did not effect the "Mega Roar" announcement section of the front page (this has since been fixed).

 Closure

 4Kids filed bankruptcy in 2014 and reorganized under the name 4Licensing.

-4Licensing filed Chapter 11 bankruptcy in 2017.
+4Licensing filed Chapter 11 bankruptcy in 2017, dissolving the company as a result.

-This dissolved the company and ended the copyright dispute lawsuit with TC Digital.

 A reboot of the Chaotic franchise is in progress according to the president of TC Digital Games, Bryan C Gannon.

 No details are available on the expected release of the reboot or how different the reboot will be.